ResearchCatalogue/rc-player/README.md

 The current test pages are `slideshow.html` and `audioplayer.html`.
 You have to clone the repository and open these pages in a browser.

+## credits

+Uses some of Raphael.js' [icons](http://raphaeljs.com/icons) which are released under the MIT License.